wso2/docs-updates/en/docs/updates/faq.md

 Find out more about [WSO2 Subscriptions](https://wso2.com/subscription/)

-###How often  WSO2 Updates will be releases to the user?
+### How often  WSO2 Updates will be releases to the user?
 Updates will be released **bi-weekly** as new update levels.
 Follow the updates commands in [Updates command page](../../updates/update-commands/)

 In production environments, WSO2 will announce urgent security fixes to customers via support JIRAs.
 In addition, WSO2 will announce all security updates, if any, to the customers monthly.
 Therefore It is recommended to update your production environments monthly.

+### How can I update my product pack if my environment doesn't have Internet access?
+First, update the product pack in a environment that has Internet access.
+Thereafter, transfer the updated pack to the lockdown environment.

-###Do I need a key to unlock updates for production?
+### Do I need a key to unlock updates for production?

 No. We trust our customers to adhere to the license terms.
 We make the terms clear to avoid accidental violations and reserve the right to remove access to updates or take other means to enforce the license against intentional violators.